hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 - Lev D. Landau and Evgenii M. Lifshitz, 1997:  *Fluid Mechanics*, 2d edition, corrected reprint.
 Translated by J. B. Skyes and W. H. Reid.
 Course of Theoretical Physics, vol. 6.
 Butterworth-Heinemann.
 - P. D. McCormack and Lawrence Crane, 1973:  *Physical Fluid Dynamics*.
 Academic Press.  \[Out of print\]
 - Geoffrey J. Pert, 2013:  *Introductory Fluid Mechanics for Physicists and Mathematicians*.
 Wiley.
+- Sarada G. Rajeev, 2018: *Fluid Mechanics: A Geometrical Point of View*.
+Oxford University Press.
+    - Unusual for its emphasis on dynamical systems, Lie algebra, Riemannian geometry, and the use of the Hamiltonian formulation; also covers numerical computation, chaotic advection, and even renormalization.
+This is what happens when a particle theorist writes about hydrodynamics.
 - Oded Regev, Orkan M. Umurhan, and Philip A. Yecko, 2016:  *Modern Fluid Dynaics for Physics and Astrophysics*.
 Graduate Texts in Physics.
 Springer.
 - Michel Rieutord, 2015:  *Fluid Dynamics: An Introduction*.
 Graduate Texts in Physics.
 Springer.
 - David J. Tritton, 1988: *Physical Fluid Dynamics*, 2d edition.
 Oxford University Press.